 Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 When your ignitor ceases working, it’s safer to rely on our NATE-certified technicians.
-They’ve gone through rigorous education, so you can rest easy knowing they’ll determine what’s causing the furnace error and will repair it to your contentment.
+They’ve gone through rigorous training, so you can rest easy knowing they’ll determine what’s causing the furnace error and will repair it to your contentment.

 How a Furnace Ignitor Works